-Those remarks are with regard to articles that come mainly from abroad, but let me take the case of potatoes, which provides us with a working model of how not to use the limits of either maximum or minimum prices.
+Those remarks are with regard to articles that come mainly from abroad. but let me take the case of potatoes, which provides us with a working model of how not to use the limits of either maximum or minimum prices.
 At the beginning of this year a guarantee was given by the Government that for potatoes grown this year-and I am now talking of standard quality of a certain size and so on-£6 per ton was to be Indeed, there was some the minimum. doubt about it at first, and the Departments themselves, in the announcements that they published, gave a variety of information in the early months of the year.
-It was finally cleared up, I think, on the 2nd May, by an announcement issued by the President of the Board of Agriculture, in which he said:
+It was finally cleared up, I think, on the 2nd May, by an announcement issued by the President of the Board of Agriculture, in which he said :

 "In answer to the inquiries which have been addressed to the Board of Agriculture as to the guaranteed minimum price for potatoes promised in the Prime Minister's speech in the House of Commons on the 23rd February last, the President wishes it to be known that the promise is to be interpreted on the lines indicated by the previous offer made by the Food Controller.
-The Government guarantee is to the grower at a price of £6 per ton free on rail and free on board for all sound marketable potatoes grown in 1917. . .
+The Government guarantee is to the grower at a price of £6 per ton free on rail and free on board for all sound marketable potatoes grown in 1917.
 Detailed Regulations will be issued.'

 Whether it was on the strength of that announcement or not, the fact remains that in this country there was a large increase in the acreage devoted to the growing of potatoes.
 In Ireland the increase amounted to 117,000 acres extra, in Scotland 20,000 acres, and in England and Wales 80,000 acres.
-The season has been good for potatoes, the acreage has been large, and the result is that we end up this year with a crop which must be something like 8,000,000 tons, which is probably the best potato crop we have had in Great Britain in our generation, and certainly more abundant as compared with last year than any of us could have anticipated when the total crop worked out at about 5,500,000 tons, if my memory serves me right.
-Having got this abundance, what is the effect of the minimum guarantee as it is now decreed by Order.
-First of all, there is a great deal of the crop which farmers must sell quickly or it will perish.
-There has been a good deal of wet, and, apart from that, a fair proportion of the crop must be sold pretty quickly.
-If it is not sold it will be destroyed, and indeed in some districts it is already being fed off to stock.
-Some transactions we know have gone through at from £3 10s. to £4 per ton; and I know that in Ireland potatoes have been selling freely at from £3:10s. to £4 per ton.
-Indeed, up to the date when the Order become operative you might take £4 as a fair average market price for potatoes.
-It was purely owing to the artificial boundary of the date of the Order that the price jumped from £4 to £6 per ton.
+The season has been good for potatoes, the acreage has been large, and the result is that we end up this year with a crop which must be something like 8,000,000 tons, which is probably the best potato crop we have had in Great Britain in our generation, and зŁ certainly more abundant as compared with last year than any of us could have $\mathbf{r}\mathbf{e}$ anticipated when the total crop worked ık out at about 5,500,000 tons, if my memory ١g serves me right.
+Having got this abunder ance, what is the effect of the minimum is guarantee as it is now decreed by Order. p-First of all, there is a great deal of the S: crop which farmers must sell quickly or а it will, perish.
+There has been a good 3S deal of wet, and, apart from that, a fair t, proportion of the crop must be sold s. pretty quickly of If it is not sold it will ie be destroyed, and indeed in some districts se it is already being fed off to stock.
+Some ·e' transactions we know have gone through y. at from £3-10s. to £4 per ton, and L h. know that in Ireland potatoes have been ė' :1 selling freely, at from £3 aos. to £4 per 1